L3Gaunt/math_contexter/PLANNING.md

 15:15 next check-in: 15:45?
 till then:
   - get some longer extracts
+check in 15:52:
+  - made more detailed checklist, next checkin: 16:30 check in 16:30

 Insight: definitions/theorems are the _easy_ part!!
 More interesting whether variable references are tracked correctly and completely!!